CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/constellation.md

         phase(Collection<MoonPhase>)
         ```

     - `#!groovy ArrayList<Constellation.Point2PointConnection>`.
 Sets the stars and connections between stars that map the Constellation.
 Requires greater than or equal to 0.
-(Default `null`).

         ```groovy
         connection(int, int, int, int)